Canon 245, 245XL, 246 & 246XL Ink Cartridges – Reset Instructions:

 If you still have an error condition which prohibits printing, then the ink cartridge may have internal electrical damage (micro-electronics failure); such a failure is unrelated to the ink cartridge refilling process and naturally occurs with time, use and age of ink cartridge.
 Typically, when the cartridge fails the problem is ‘masked’ by the ink out/empty condition so it can be difficult to distinguish between the two.

-NOTE 1: A compatible, remanufactured or re-branded ink cartridge can be problematic when installed into the printer following refilling as it is usually on it’s 3rd life (or higher).
-Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon ink cartridge packaging) and is essentially a “remanufactured cartridge” of the Canon original/genuine ink cartridge.
-For the best refilling experience, only use Canon original/genuine ink tanks.
+NOTE 3: A compatible ink cartridge can be problematic when installed into the printer following refilling.
+Compatible cartridges are typically purchased on-line or at select retailers (i.e sold under a different label than the regular Canon cartridge packaging) and is essentially a “knock-off cartridge” of the Canon original/genuine ink cartridge.
+For the best refilling experience, only use Canon original/genuine or remanufactured Canon ink cartridges.